tgstation/tgstation/.github/PULL_REQUEST_TEMPLATE.md

-[Changelogs]: # (Your PR must contain a detailed changelog of your changes, titled and categorized appropriately.
+[Changelogs]: # (Your PR should contain a detailed changelog of notable code changes, titled and categorized appropriately.
 An example changelog has been provided below.
 Please edit appropriately)

 :cl: optional name here
 add: Added new things